vitaly-t/pg-promise/README.md

 * `values` (optional) - value/array/object to replace the variables in the query;
 * `qrm` - (optional) Query Result Mask, as explained below...

+Starting with version 0.9.2, the library supports [Postgres Array Types](http://www.postgresql.org/docs/9.4/static/arrays.html).
+When an array or object value is of type array, it is treated as a Postgres array type, converted into the format of `{{1,2,3},{4,5,6}}`.
+And type conversion namespace were extended with method `as.array()`.

 In order to eliminate the chances of unexpected query results and make code more robust, each request supports parameter `qrm` (Query Result Mask), via type `queryResult`:
 ```javascript